rachellecolleen/OOPurpleProject/README.md

 Features:

-Be able to have hassle-free order placement
+-Be able to have hassle-free order placement
-Be able to have a wide variety menu selection(Food and Beverage) Be able to customize orders
+-Be able to have a wide variety menu selection(Food and Beverage) -Be able to customize orders
-Be able to cancel order willingly
+-Be able to cancel order willingly
-Display and Ask for user identification(receipt)
+-Display and Ask for user identification(receipt)

 Summary report of the system: To be able to create a food delivery app that is very efficient and hassle-free.